 Whether it’s been from the influence of Wood and Sims’ project or not, the Unspoken Speech itself has been getting renewed attention.
 It’ll be included in The New Frontier, readings of Kennedy’s speeches done by members of the Undermain Theatre November 9th at the Dallas Museum of Art.
 Gregory Sullivan Isaacs is a Dallas composer and the classical music critic for TheaterJones.
 He’s created a dramatic cantata based on the speech, with a libretto by Suzanne Calvin.
 The chamber group, the Hall Ensemble, will premiere it in Fort Worth next May.
 And on the 50th anniversary itself, during the official ceremony in Dealey Plaza, a plaque will be unveiled that includes lines from the Unspoken Speech.

 In the Unspoken Speech, Kennedy defends his record of building up our military, defending it against those hawkish critics who derided him as weak in the face of the Soviets and Cuba.
 So there’s a lot in the speech about submarines and missiles.
 Which is why Wood and Sims excerpted these seven parts as more ‘universal’ and still timely.
-These are the parts where Kennedy argues about America’s equal rights and justice — when truly practiced — representing our real beacon to the rest of the world.
-Our science, our free enterprise are our real national strengths.
+These are the parts where Kennedy argues about how America’s equal rights and justice — when truly practiced — represent our real beacon to the rest of the world.
+Our scientific progress, our free enterprise are also our real national strengths.
 But he also declares that strength without responsibility or without what he calls the “righteousness of our cause” is worthless.
 He ends with a line from Psalm 127 in the King James version: “Except the Lord keep the city, the watchman waketh but in vain.”
 Meaning, unless the Lord is looking out for you, your guards are useless.